-Storage: Keep the standard 14-to 16-ounce tubs (both firm and extra-firm) and baked tofu in the refrigerator.
-Be mindful of use-by dates, as tofu doesn’t keep forever.
-Keep a few 12.3-ounce aseptic packages of firm and/or extra-firm silken tofu in your pantry as well; these have a long shelf life.
+Silken tofu: Keep a few 12.3-ounce aseptic packages of firm and/or extra-firm silken tofu in your pantry as well; these have a long shelf life.

 A good-for-you food

-Four ounces of tofu, on average, has about 100 to 120 calories and 5 to 8 grams of fat and supplies 9 to 10 grams of protein.
-Tofu made with calcium sulfate provides up to 20% of average daily calcium requirement.
+Tofu made with calcium sulfate provides up to 20% of the average daily calcium requirement.
 In a nutshell, it’s high in easily digestible protein, low in fat, and is a good source of iron, and B vitamins.

 Allergy alert: Those with soy allergies or sensitivity will have to avoid any form of tofu, of course.
 It’s best to buy tofu that’s organic and non-GMO.
-Here’s more on the nutritional profile of tofu.

-A brief lexicon of the most common tofu varieties
+A brief lexicon of common tofu varieties

 Super-firm tofu: Sometimes called “sprouted” tofu, this variety comes in vacuum-sealed packages rather than tubs.
 Though it has a bit drier texture, it can be used for the same preparations as above, and is also ideal for making tofu “feta.”

-Baked tofu: This variety of tofu is more commonly found in natural foods stores, though it has become increasingly available in supermarkets.
-It usually comes in 5.5- to 8-ounce vaccum-sealed packages, and in various flavors including teriyaki and Caribbean.
 Soy Boy and White Wave are two popular brands, and there are others.
 Baked tofu has a firm texture and is more of a ready-to-use food than the tub variety; it’s a great plant-based substitute for chicken and tuna.

-Silken tofu: Available in 14- to 16-ounce tubs or 12.3 ounce aseptic (shelf-stable) packages, this type of tofu is soft and smooth.
+Silken tofu: Available in 14- to 16-ounce tubs or 12.3-ounce aseptic (shelf-stable) packages, this type of tofu is soft and smooth.
 It’s ideal to puree and use as a base for soups, dips, and sauces.
 It also makes wonderful dessert puddings or pie filling.
 This may be the best type of tofu to use when you need to be sneaky!
 The most widely available brand is Mori-nu.

 How to Blot or Press Tofu

 Hilarious tales of pressing tofu are common, and feature cans, small appliances, heavy skillets, and so on, precariously balanced in a quest to extract excess water.
-To be honest, you need not stress about pressing.
-If you’re short on time, skip it.
-For preparations like scrambles, it’s not really necessary, though a brief blotting, as described below, is most always recommended for water-packed tofu.

-Firm or extra-firm tofu are the varieties that most often benefit from at least a good blotting.
-Doing so allows them to hold their shape as well as absorb the flavors of what they’re being prepared with.
-To do this, drain the tofu and cut the block crosswise into 6 more or less equal slabs.
-Lay on a clean tea towel or several layers of paper towel.
-Press down gently with your hands to help remove some of the moisture.
+To do this, drain the tofu and cut the block crosswise into 6 more or less equal slabs, about 1/2 inch thick.
+Lay the tofu slices on a clean tea towel or several layers of paper towels.
+Press down gently with your hands to help remove some of the excess moisture.

-If you’re a regular user of tofu, make your life easier by purchasing a tofu press.
+Tofu presses: If you’re a regular user, make your life easier by purchasing a tofu press.
 Search “tofu press” and you’ll come up with the best brands.
 These nifty devices save time and effort, not to mention a lot of paper towels.
-I just love the Tofu Xpress* (shown above).
-I’ve had this one for at least 10 years, and I do believe it will outlive me!

-Soups
+Tofu in Soups

 Asian Noodle Soup with Tofu, Greens, & Shiitake Mushrooms: When you want to warm up quickly, here’s an Asian noodle soup that’s ready from start to finish in 30 minutes or less.
 Filled with greens, tofu, and shiitake mushrooms, it’s a lively first course.